Project Management for Marketing: Complete Guide (2025)

 If I had to describe the one thing that Productive does for us it’s decision-making.
 Not just in my role, but across our finance and operations team.
 We are in and out of the platform on a daily basis, using the data and the reporting to help us make key commercial decisions about how we’re running the business, running our accounts, how we’re hiring and managing resources.
 It really is the tool for helping us make decisions.

-1. Promoting Stakeholder Buy-in
+1. Promote Stakeholder Buy-in

 Lack of stakeholder buy-in can negatively affect client projects, for example, inaccurate estimations, unannounced dependencies, lack of support, unidentified risks, and more.